James Yoxall: Political career

 Yoxall was Liberal candidate for the Bassetlaw Division of Nottinghamshire at the 1892 General Election.
 He was Liberal candidate for the Nottingham West at the 1895 General Election, when he gained the seat from the Unionists.
 He was returned at a further four general elections.
-In 1918 he retired from parliament just before the General Election.
-He served as a Justice of the Peace.
+In 1918 he retired from parliament just before the general election.
+He served as a justice of the peace.

+Author

+Yoxall wrote The Doings of Dick and Dan: A book for Boys and Tomboys, published by S. W. Partridge & Co.
+Ltd, in 1911.